kimyoungw/UMGC_CapstoneCourse/README.md

     *  QualiMap - quality check alignment
     *  Picard - mark and remove duplicate reads
   *  Variant calling - run_varcall.sh:
-     *  GATK-4 HaplotypeCaller - short variant discovery
+     * Bcftools - call variants with mpileup and call

 ### What it does:
 * Takes 3 required arguments: